ABOG Electronic Reserve

 This database features broad coverage of periodicals and scholarly journals in Philosophy and Religion.

-Patents.
-Google has introduced Google Patent Search which searches the United States Patent and Trademark Office (USPTO) patent database.
+Searches the United States Patent and Trademark Office (USPTO) patent database.
 Patents issued in the United States are public domain government information, and images of the entire database of U.S. patents are readily available online via the USPTO website.

 Google Scholar™ is a subset of Google™.

-It covers a portion of the scholarly literature.
+Google Scholar™ covers a portion of the scholarly literature.
 Coverage appears to be strongest

 in science and technology.
 Google Scholar™ indexes articles,